 Insider tip: Browse exquisite ceramics, jewellery and paintings by leading Big Sur artists and artisans in the resort’s Glass House Gallery.

 How often do you get a chance to spend the night in an architectural masterpiece?
-The Lodge at Torrey Pines, a coastal stunner in La Jolla, lets you not only be pampered like royalty (and who does not relish that?) but also offers a close-up look at extraordinary craftsmanship.
+The Lodge at Torrey Pines, a coastal stunner in La Jolla, not only lets you be pampered like royalty (and who doesn’t relish that?), but also offers a close-up look at extraordinary craftsmanship.

 Enter through stained-glass doors depicting a rare Torrey pine and step into a lobby of intricate wood details and furnishings that carry the Craftsman ideal into the present.
 Though the lodge was completed in 2002, its rarefied details look every bit like an Arts & Crafts masterpiece from the early 1900s.